 - We anticipate that field trips will last 2- 3hrs.

 - Everyone will need a sack lunch and drinks.
-We also have snacks and drinks available in the general store.
+We have snacks and drinks available in the general store.

 Directions to Our Farm